Minister (Christianity): Bishops, priests, and deacons

-The term rector (from the Latin word for ruler) or vicar may be used for priests in certain settings, especially in the Catholic and Anglican traditions.
+The term "rector" (from the Latin word for "ruler") or "vicar" may be used for priests in certain settings, especially in the Catholic and Anglican traditions.

 In the Episcopal Church in the United States, a parish, which is responsible for its own finances, is overseen by a rector.
-A bishop is nominally in control of a financially assisted parish but delegates authority to a vicar (related to the prefix "vice" meaning substitute or deputy).
+A bishop is nominally in control of a financially assisted parish but delegates authority to a vicar (related to the prefix "vice," meaning substitute or deputy).

 Pastors

 The term "pastor" means "shepherd"; it is used several times in the New Testament to refer to church workers.
 Many Protestants use the term as a prenominal title (e.g., Pastor Smith) or as a job title (like Senior Pastor or Worship Pastor).

 Clergy

-The English word clergy derives from the same root as clerk and can be traced to the Latin clericus which derives from the Greek word kleros meaning a "lot" or "portion" or "office".
+The English word "clergy" derives from the same root as "clerk" and can be traced to the Latin "clericus" which derives from the Greek word "kleros" meaning a "lot" or "portion" or "office."
 The term Clerk in Holy Orders is still the official title for certain Christian clergy and its usage is prevalent in canon law.
-Holy orders refer to any recipient of the sacrament of ordination, both the major orders (bishops, priests and deacons) and the now less known minor orders (acolyte, lector, exorcist and porter) who, save for certain reforms made at the Second Vatican Council in the Roman Catholic Church, were called clerics or clerk, which is simply a shorter form of cleric.
-Clerics were distinguished from the laity by having received, in a formal rite of introduction into the clerical state, the tonsure or corona (crown) which involved cutting hair from the top and side of the head leaving a circlet of hair which symbolised the Crown of Thorns worn by Christ at his crucifixion.
+Holy orders refer to any recipient of the sacrament of ordination, both the major orders (bishops, priests and deacons) and the now less known minor orders (acolyte, lector, exorcist, and porter) who, save for certain reforms made at the Second Vatican Council in the Roman Catholic Church, were called clerics or "clerk", which is simply a shorter form of cleric.
+Clerics were distinguished from the laity by having received, in a formal rite of introduction into the clerical state, the tonsure or corona (crown), which involved cutting hair from the top and side of the head, leaving a circlet of hair that symbolised the Crown of Thorns worn by Christ at his crucifixion.

 Though Christian in origin, the term can be applied by analogy to functions in other religious traditions.
 For example, a rabbi can be referred to as being a clergy member.

 Parson is a similar term often applied to ordained priests or ministers.
-The word is a variant on the English word person from the Latin persona ("mask") used as a legal term for one having jurisdiction.
+The word is a variant on the English word "person" from the Latin "persona" ("mask") used as a legal term for one having jurisdiction.